AniMadurkar/Daily-Activities-and-Sports-Biomechanics-Analysis/README.md

 - Building biplot to analyze loaded vectors after dimensionality reduction

 Supervised Learning
-- Classification of activity/sport based on sensor readings
+- Experiment with more classification models to predict activity for each subject
+- Model post prediction analysis write up (feature importances, ablation testing, etc.)
 - Potential classification objectives based on new metrics constructed

-Will be integrating this app with DAGSHub as well to build it optimal MLOps functionality.
+Will be integrating this app with DagsHub as well to build it optimal MLOps functionality.